Top

-The National Home Mortgage Finance Corp.
-(NHMFC) or Pag-ibig has recently issued bonds that even small-time investors can buy and invest in.
+The Home Development Mutual Fund (HDMF), commonly known as Pag-ibig, recently issued bonds that even small-time investors can buy and invest in.
 Last week, the Pag-ibig Fund announced that they are issuing to the public the new series of Bahay Bonds, a five-year mortgage-backed security aimed at raising P300-600 million that Pag-ibig can use to sustain its housing loan services to beneficiaries.

 Pag-ibig Fund’s Bahay or Housing Bonds will pay a coupon rate of 4.80% per year.
 Each bonds costs only P5,000 making it easier for retail investors to participate in this bond offering.